 How to delete a Google review from your business listing?

-- In GoogleMaps or your Google My Business listing go to reviews of the property in question.
+- Go to reviews of the property in question.

 - Find the review that you would like to be deleted.

-- Next to the review in the top right corner, click on three dots and flag the review as inappropriate.
+- Next to the review in the top right corner, click on three dots and Report the review as inappropriate.

 It can take several days for a review to be assessed.
 If it’s determined that the review violates Google’s policies, it’ll be removed from the platform.
-By the way, the same way you can flag inappropriate photos and videos as well as question or answer in Google My Business.
+By the way, the same way you can flag inappropriate photos and videos as well as questions or answers in Google Business Profile.

 Why responding to the review that you would like to delete?

-Whatever the result of the assessment, we recommend responding to the review.
+Whatever the result of the assessment, we recommend responding to the review, focusing on minimizing its impact on your business reputation.
 By writing a response you are addressing many potential guests who are reading your online reviews.
 By stating the facts and drawing a clear picture, you can strengthen and protect your online reputation.